 Lazy Susans are great for corner cabinets, spice cabinets, pantries, or even for desk accessories.
-Installing Lazy Susan hardware is a whole different ball game… The instructions on the package are usually not very helpful.
-The first time I installed Lazy Susan hardware, I think I read the instructions ten times and still didn’t get it.
+Lazy Susan hardware installation is a whole different ball game… The instructions on the package are usually not very helpful.
+The first time I tried to install Lazy Susan hardware, I think I read the instructions ten times and still didn’t get it.
 I’m going to do my best to take the mystery and frustration out of it, and show you step by step how to install Lazy Susan hardware!

 - Lazy Susan hardware

 - #6 screws

 - 2 – Circles cut out of MDF, plywood, or solid wood

 - Drill with 5/32″ bit, as well as a countersink bit

 In this example, I am making a desk organizer so I cut two circles out of MDF, one larger than the other.
 The Lazy Susan hardware is comprised of two metal frames with ball bearings in between that allow the frames to move independent of each other.
 One frame has one hole in each corner and the other frame has two holes in each corner.
 I’m not sure why one has two holes in each corner because the larger holes are not even used.